-When the first philosophical schools of Ancient China appeared (6th century BC), the Chinese civilization already had a two-thousand-year cultural tradition, which was concontinuous process of change, based on the interaction of two cosmic essences - the forces of Yin and Yang, which form an indissoluble and contradictory unity.
+The oldest and the most important monument of the Chinese culture of the pre-philosophic period is The Book of Changes ("I-Ching").
+In this book, reality appears as a continuous process of change, based on the interaction of two cosmic essences - the forces of Yin and Yang, which form an indissoluble and contradictory unity.
 They are mutually exclusive opposites, but they cannot exist separately and independently from each other.
 Yin and Yang are the masculine and the feminine, the top and the bottom, the sky and the earth, light and darkness, the active and the passive, heat and cold, the sun and the moon, good and evil, etc. The symbolic image of this pair is the graphic sign (table 8), which can serve as the most adequate and sensually vivid image of the entire Chinese philosophy.